Anemonee1212/BERT_realtime_sentiment_analysis/README.md

 8. `final_analysis.ipynb`\
 Perform multiple analyses which generate insights about public sentiment to FIFA 2022.

-9. `scratch.ipynb` and `test.py`\
+9. `test.py`\
-The scratch papers for team members to run temporary code.
-Please ignore them.
+The scratch paper to run temporary code.
+Please ignore it.

 ## Environment setup (conda recommended)
 `nltk==3.7`, `tweepy==4.12.1` (`conda-forge` channel), `flask==2.1.3`, `plotly==5.9.0`, and other required\